DevVex/build-manager/README.md

 ## Prerequisites

-Make sure NVM and Angular 2.* are installed
+Make sure NVM, Angular 2.* and MongoDB are installed.
+MongoDB needs to be listening on default port (27017) or change [this](https://github.com/DevVex/build-manager/blob/master/app.js#L9) to point to db before setup.

 ## Setup